AFRICAI-MICCAI/model_development_1_data/README.md

 ### Techniques

 - *Random* - oldest and most popular method.
 All data is shuffled, and samples are picked randomly for the train, validation, and the test set based on the split ratio.
 Works good on class-balanced datasets.
-- *Stratified* - TO ADD
-- *Non-random* - TO ADD
-- *Cross-validation* - TO ADD
+- *Stratified* - alleviates the problem of random splitting in class-imbalanced datasets.
+Here, random samples are picked but the distribution of classes in each of the train, validation, and test sets is preserved.
+- *Non-random* - typically used when the development requires a specific set, e.g., the most recent or external data, as the test set.
+- *Cross-validation* - or *K-fold cross-validation* is a robust method, where a model is trained and evaluated *K* times on different samples.
+The entire dataset is split in *K* approximately equal parts/folds, and each fold is chosen in turn for testing and the remaining parts for training.
+This way the model is trained independently to different distributions of data (*K* times), alleviating some bias that may occur while selecting the splits.
+Average and standard deviation values are usually reported.
+*Stratified K-fold cross-validation* is a variation where the data class-ratio is maintained when generating the *K* folds.

+There are several online resources, like [this example](https://github.com/christianversloot/machine-learning-articles/blob/main/how-to-use-k-fold-cross-validation-with-pytorch.md) on how to use *K-fold cross-validation* with PyTorch.

-#### ** There is no optimal split percentage **
+### ** There is no optimal split percentage **
-However, it is clear that the quantity of training data should be higher than the other two sets .
+However, it is clear that the quantity of training data should be higher than the other two sets.
 The dataset split ratio depends on the number of data samples present and the model.
 You need to come up with an optimum split that suits the need of the dataset/model.

-### Tricks
+### Tips and tricks

 1. If there are many hyperparameters to tune, a larger validation set is preferred to optimize the model performance.
 2. Validate the model after each epoch to make the model learn varied scenarios.
 3. Experiment with the split ratio.
 Try different schemes, like 80/10/10, 70/15/15, 60/20/20, or 70/20/10 (train/val/test) considering that if there are less training data the model might show high variance in training, while if there less validation or testing data the model evaluation metrics and final performance will show higher variance.

+### Hands-on
+Experiment with *data spiting* in the indicated places in this [notebook](https://github.com/AFRICAI-MICCAI/model_development_1_data/blob/main/Notebooks/custom-DL-PyTorch.ipynb).
+You should work on this notebook, as a final exercise - after you complete [Data inspection and curation](https://github.com/AFRICAI-MICCAI/model_development_1_data/blob/main/Notebooks/2-%20Data-inspection-and-curation-DL.ipynb) and [Data preprocessing and augmentation](https://github.com/AFRICAI-MICCAI/model_development_1_data/blob/main/Notebooks/4-5-%20Data-preprocessing-and-augmentation.ipynb).

 # 4. Data preprocessing
 Data preprocessing operations may include, but not limited to, image orientation correction/transformation, resizing/resampling and anti-aliasing algorithms, cropping or padding, and image registration to align the data in the same space for further processing.